 1:20 Calling "Following" "Master task" or something else

-5:20 Completed / Goal to mesure progress bar percentage % (there's a future video on automating this with items number calculation)
+There's a future video on automating this with items number calculation (Ep 35 4:50)

 8:00 All of the projects in here are internal, client projects are in a separate clients project database.
 Client and personal projects both go into the action items.